ruubhagat/Real-Estate-Management-System/README.md

 A comprehensive web platform designed to streamline the process of searching, listing, managing, and booking real estate properties.
 This system caters to different user roles: Customers looking for properties, Property Owners managing their listings, and Administrators overseeing the platform.

-## Problem Statement

-The traditional process of searching for, listing, and managing real estate properties often suffers from inefficiency and fragmentation.
-Prospective buyers and renters struggle with scattered listings, difficulty in scheduling viewings, and accessing comprehensive property details, while property owners face challenges in reaching a wide audience, managing inquiries, updating listings effectively, and coordinating visits.
-Furthermore, the lack of a centralized, secure platform with distinct user roles makes oversight and streamlined communication difficult, leading to potential delays and missed opportunities for all parties involved in a real estate transaction.
-This necessitates a digital solution to bridge the gap between property seekers, owners, and administrators, simplifying the entire property management lifecycle.
-This project aims to develop a Real Estate Management System using Java and MySQL that provides a secure, efficient, and user-friendly platform where buyers can browse available properties and book visits, while admins can manage listings.

 ## Features

 **General:**